-Topics relevant t to EMPLOYABILITY: XXXXXX for EMPLOABILITY through
+Topics relevant t Topics relevant to EMPLOYABILITY: XXXXXXX for EMPLOABILITY through

-Problem Solving methodologies .
+Problem Solving Problem Solving methodologies .
 This is attained through assessment component

-mentioned in cou mentioned in course handout.
+mentioned in cou rse handout.

 Catalogue Dr. Nidhi Shankar Singh

 prepared by Assistant professor

-prepared by School of Commerce
+School of Commerce

-Mention name of a subject expert from the same domain and
+Mention name of a subject expert from the same domain and department

-department

 Designation

 School of Commerce

 Recommended 4th Board of Studies, 11th July, 2024

-by the Board of ·
+by the Board of

 Studies on

 Date of 24th Academic Council meeting held on 3rd August 2024

 Approval by

 the Academic

 Council